 2. Lingmala Waterfalls

 The Lingmala waterfall is one of the popular places near Mahabaleshwar.
 Here you can view the Lingmala waterfalls diving 500 feet to join the Venna River.
 The best time to visit this waterfalls is during monsoons when the water is in its full force.
 As summer approaches, the waterfalls become thinner and thinner.
 There is a viewpoint about 1 kms away which offers breathtaking views of the waterfalls and the surrounding.
 There is also a small waterfall nearby where the kids can bathe and have fun in the water.

 1. Pancha Ganga Temple

 As evident from the name, the spring here has water from 5 rivers-Venna, Koyna, Krisna, Savitri and Gayatri.
 The architecture of the Pancha Ganga temple is exquisite.
 There is a beautiful idol of Krishna inside the temple and a Ganesh idol.
 The pure water from the spring comes out from the “Gaumukh” or the sculpted mouth of the cow.
 The water is really pure and sweet.
 This water will quench all your thirst.
 Pilgrims line up to taste this pure water.
 You can also bring along a bottle to take home back the pure water.

-Apart from these some of the other well -known places to visit in Mahabaleshwar are Elephant’s Head point, Mapro Garden, Arthur’s Seat, Mumbai Point, Wilson point, Connaught Peak.
+Apart from these some of the other well -known places to visit near Mahabaleshwar are Elephant’s Head point, Mapro Garden, Arthur’s Seat, Mumbai Point, Wilson point, Connaught Peak.

 Set against the backdrop of Sahayadris, Mahabaleshwar offers breathtaking views.
-Mahabaleshwar offers you a combination of natural beauty, spiritualism and old world charm.
-So this, summer pack your bags and visit Mahabaleshwar.
+This place offers you a combination of natural beauty, spiritualism and old world charm.
+So this, summer pack your bags and visit this fabulous place.